spotts2010/global-stay-2/README.md

 ## In Progress / Future Features

+- **Dynamic Collections via Tagging**:
+  - **Purpose**: To automatically associate listings with one or more curated collections based on tags.
+  - **Implementation**:
+    - Add a `tags` array field (e.g., `['beach', 'luxury', 'villa']`) to the accommodation data model in Firestore.
+    - Create a new admin interface to manage these tags on each listing.
+    - Update the "Collections" page to dynamically filter and display accommodations that match the tags associated with each collection (e.g., the "Beach Villas" collection would show all listings tagged with `beach` and `villa`).
 - **Dynamic Amenity Loading**: Refactor the amenities management in the admin section to dynamically load the list of available amenities from a central Firestore collection, rather than using a hard-coded list in the component.
 This will make the system more scalable and easier to manage.
 - **Chargeable Amenities**: A new option in the Admin section to mark specific amenities or inclusions (e.g., Mini Bar, Airport Transfer, Spa Treatments) as having an additional cost.
 On the front-end accommodation details page, these items will be displayed with a currency icon to clearly indicate to guests that charges apply.
 - **Secure Document Hosting**: Implement a secure, encrypted hosting solution for travel documents (passports, licenses).
 This feature would allow users to optionally attach their documents to bookings, speeding up the check-in and booking process.
 Security and privacy must be the top priorities.